-Out of all the symptoms of Alzheimer’s disease, perhaps one of the most concerning is the individual’s tendency for wandering and also the potential dangers that may occur in the event that the senior becomes disoriented or lost.
+Out of all the symptoms of Alzheimer’s disease, perhaps one of the most concerning is the individual’s tendency for wandering and the potential dangers that may occur in the event that the senior becomes disoriented or lost.
 Wandering can take place any time the older adult is:

 • Scared, confused or overwhelmed

 • Trying to keep a familiar past routine (such as going to a job or shopping)

 • Taking care of a basic need (such as looking for a glass of water or going to the bathroom)

 The goal is twofold; to keep the senior secure, as well as to make certain his or her needs are met to try and prevent the need to wander.
 Try the following safety precautions in the event your loved one is prone to wander:

 • Be sure that the home is equipped with a security system and locks that the senior is unable to master, such as a sliding bolt lock above his / her range of vision.
 A variety of alarms are available, from something as easy as placing a bell over doorknobs, to highly-sensitive pressure mats which will sound an alarm when stepped on, to GPS products that may be worn, and many more.
 It’s also recommended that you sign up for the Alzheimer’s Association’s Safe Return Program.

 • Disguise exits by covering doors with curtains, setting up non-permanent folding barriers strategically around doorways, or by wallpapering or painting doors to match the surrounding walls.
 You could also try placing “NO EXIT” signs on doors, which can sometimes dissuade those in the earlier stages of dementia from attempting to exit.